Quick Answer

 FAQ

-Does every foreign divorce automatically work in Turkey?
+Does every foreign divorce automatically work ?

 Is this only about remarriage?